-We know you may find your mood and feelings are affected by social distancing.
+We know you may find your mood and feelings are affected by physical distancing.
 You may feel bored, frustrated, low or worried and have problems sleeping.
 It can be easy to fall into unhealthy patterns of behaviour.
 There are simple things you can do that may help you to stay mentally and physically active during this time.
 More information about mental wellbeing.

-Impact of coronavirus (COVID-19) on the sporting system
+Impact of Coronavirus (COVID-19) on the sporting system